 A Southern tradition, the eating of black-eyed peas on New Year’s Day is said to guarantee good luck for the entire year.
-Ham and collard greens are said to bring fortune, as well; to hit all the bases, I came up with this Black-Eyed Pea, Collard Greens and Ham Soup for the New Year.
+Ham and collard greens are said to bring fortune, as well; to hit all the bases, I came up with this Black-Eyed Pea, Collard Greens, and Ham Soup for the New Year.
+Black Eyed Pea, Collard Greens, and Ham Soup is tasty, filling, and perfect for New Year’s Day or any other winter day.
 Continue Reading

 On the eleventh day of Christmas, there were oysters swimming in butter and cream.
 “Oh, that sounds good,” you say?
 You bet your Hatchimal it’s good.
 Good enough for Christmas Eve (or even the first course that is the marathon Christmas Day meal).